notvyn/KAAGAP-CC100/README.md

 12/2/2025 - Included Images for all pages
 - Refined the set of images used and updated the contents of different pages

+12/3/2025 - Added Effects and Design
+- Implemented hover effects and box-shadow to containers, anchors and buttons

+12/4/2025 - Refined the Code Structure
+- Removed Unnecessary statements inside html files